anonghub3432/ttnn/README.md

 ## Contact

-For any questions or collaborations, please open an issue or reach out to the authors.
-Repository will be updated as additional results become available.
+For any questions or collaborations, please reach out to the authors.